 Interestingly, there has been a declining tendency in coffee consumption when roasters switched Robusta coffees for Arabica in large commercial blends.

 This could be due to the fact that Robusta has roughly twice as much caffeine as Arabica.
 Consumers notice – or, at the very least, modify their coffee-drinking habits – when huge brands cut shortcuts in any way.

 The Genetics of Coffee

 Until a fairly remarkable genetic discovery, the coffee industry considered Robusta an unattractive sibling to Arabica.
-Scientists discovered that the two species are not cousins or siblings after sequencing the genomes.
-Robusta, on the other hand, looks to be a parent of Arabica.
+After sequencing the genomes, scientists discovered that the two species are not cousins or siblings.
+On the other hand, Robusta looks to be Arabica’s parent.